tattle-made/web-apps/README.md

 ## Deploy

-Push to github and based on the branch [development, master] your site will get deployed to the staging endpoint or production endpoint
+Push to github and based on the branch [development, master] your site will get deployed to the staging endpoint or production endpoint.